 So Brave blocks all of that automatically which has two main direct benefits: - Faster browsing experience: there is therefore less content to download (no ads or trackers) before accessing a website.
 [2x faster on desktop - 8x on mobile] - Improved privacy and safety: it provides anonymity over ads campaigns while browsing the web and also enforce web encryption (HTTPS) to prevent passive or injection attack.

 This feature is called Brave shields and can be configured globally (in Settings / Brave shields defaults) or specifically for the website you currently visit with the Brave icon at the right side of the URL bar.
 It shows a popup with the various indicators of the shield (ads and trackers blocked, encrypted connections, cookies and scripts) and the ability to enable/disable the shield entirely or partially for this site.

 Brave Rewards System for Content Creators and Users

 Brave Rewards is an optional and anonymous donation system integrated directly into the Brave desktop and mobile browser in order to support content creator in different ways.
-It uses a ERC20 crypto-currency called BAT (Basic Attention Token) to enable tipping (individual or recurrent) between the user to a verified publisher (content creator).
+It uses a ERC20 crypto-currency called BAT (Basic Attention Token) to enable tipping (one-time or recurrent) between the user and a verified publisher (content creator).

-Consequently Brave enables a transparent, decentralized and more efficient system to fairly reward content creator across the web without intermediary.
-This strategy goes against the existing system of digital advertising which is used by most of the content creator but is proven inefficient for them as overrun by middlemen, trackers and fraud.
+Consequently Brave enables a transparent, decentralized and more efficient system to fairly reward content creators across the web without intermediary.
+This strategy goes against the existing system of digital advertising which is used by most of the content creators but is proven inefficient for them as overrun by middlemen, trackers and fraud.

 On the user side, Brave Rewards can be enabled going in Settings / Brave Rewards or brave://rewards.